Nerungi Vaa Muthamidathe: Production

 Lakshmy Ramakrishnan announced that her second film would be a road movie featuring a trip from Trichy to Karaikal, which would be shot on the backdrop of a petrol crisis.
 Piaa Bajpai was signed on to play a leading role, while Sruthi Hariharan was selected to make her debut in Tamil films.
-Lakshmy Ramakrishnan later informed that her husband had played a small role in the film and that her youngest daughter Shreya assisted her in direction.
+Lakshmy later informed that her husband had played a small role in the film and that her youngest daughter Shreya assisted her in direction.
 Further more, producer A. V. Anoop, who is also a theatre artist, was given a small role in the film, while character actor Gautham Kurup stated that he played a "character with grey shades".

-The film was shot within seventy days, with Lakshmy Ramakrishnan revealing that the film would be "breezy, bright and pleasant" in comparison to her previous film, Aarohanam (2012).
+The film was shot within seventy days, with Lakshmy revealing that the film would be "breezy, bright and pleasant" in comparison to her previous film, Aarohanam (2012).
 The title of the film was inspired by a message written behind a lorry, which has a pivotal part in the film.